|

 * The word tanninim is used of dinosaur-like creatures both with and without feet (dinosaurs and large marine reptiles).

-That "the mountains lift up their produce to him" (vs. 20) implies that he stood taller than the trees.
-Yet he would retire "under the lotus plants" (vs. 21), indicating that he spent quite a bit of time not only in the water, but also under the water.
-"Lotus plants cover his shadow" (vs. 22) is a good description of the dark shadowy shape of such a monster moving hidden under the water.
-But the main point of vs. 22 is that in spite of his huge frame, he could readily hide himself.
-Also important to us is that this describes a fresh water environment, confirming that tanninim could be found not only in the sea, but also in fresh water lakes and rivers, including the Jordan River (vs. 23).* In this passage, dinosaur-like creatures with feet, or at least this one type of tannin, are associated with fresh water.
+is a good description of the dark shadowy shape of such a monster moving hidden under the water (Job 40:22).
+But the main point of verse 22 is that in spite of his huge frame, he could readily hide himself.
+Also important to us is that this describes a fresh water environment, confirming that tanninim could be found not only in the sea, but also in fresh water lakes and rivers, including the Jordan River (Job 40:23).* In this passage, dinosaur-like creatures with feet, or at least this one type of tannin, are associated with fresh water.

 * The Jordan Valley was once home to all kinds of interesting creatures, including the hippopotamus and the elephant.
 In ancient times, the water was much deeper than it is today, especially in the springtime, when the river flooded.
 Today the water is controlled by a dam at the southern end of the Sea of Galilee, and most of the water is pumped out for agriculture.

-Also interesting is that Behemoth was well able to resist flash floods, still common today in the Jordan River Valley during times of heavy rain (vs. 23).* Perhaps some species were hardy enough to survive in the water of the much greater Flood of Noah.**
+Also interesting is that Behemoth was well able to resist flash floods, still common today in the Jordan River Valley during times of heavy rain (Job 40:23).* Perhaps some species were hardy enough to survive in the water of the much greater Flood of Noah.**

 * One of my professors described a wall of water he had seen crashing down one of the dry streambeds leading to the Dead Sea.
 The road along the western edge of the Dead Sea often washes out at the time of the winter rains.